Credit card interest rates average 20%-25%, versus 12% for a personal loan. Pay down your debt sooner with a SoFi Personal Loan. View your rate today.

 3. Cable

-Cable is another bill you can pay with a credit card.
+Cable is another bill you can typically pay with a credit card.
 To determine how to do so, you’ll want to consult your cable provider.
 You may be able to enter your credit card number on the online payment portal or provide this information over the phone.
 Setting up autopay is also usually an option with a credit card.

 There is typically no additional processing fee to pay cable bills.